Erik Stolhanske: Career

-Stolhanske has written, produced, and starred in all of the Broken Lizard comedies, including the upcoming Super Troopers 3.
+Stolhanske has written, produced, and starred in all of the Broken Lizard comedies, including the latest Super Troopers 3.
 He has collaborated with notable actors such as Cloris Leachman, Monique, Michael Clarke Duncan, Brian Cox, Rob Lowe, and Bill Paxton.

 He is also known for working alongside comedians such as Jim Gaffigan, Will Forte, and Johnny Knoxville.
 Additionally, he has co-written screenplays, including one with NFL star Jared Allen of the Minnesota Vikings.

 An avid sports fan, Stolhanske is an occasional guest on KFAN Minnesota Sports Radio Station's top rated morning show The Power Trip.

 Film

 The Broken Lizard Group wrote and starred in the comedy short The Tinfoil Monkey Agenda.
 Their first full-length film, Puddle Cruiser (1996), premiered at the Hamptons Film Festival, winning the Grand Prize for Best Film, and later screened at Sundance, SXSW, and the London International Film Festival.

 Their breakthrough film, Super Troopers (2001), premiered at Sundance and earned a distribution deal with Fox Searchlight Pictures.
 This success was followed by Club Dread (2004), Beerfest (2006), and The Slammin’ Salmon (2009).

 Stolhanske also starred in the independent comedy RockBarnes: The Emperor in You (2013), for which he won "Best Performance" at the Orlando Film Festival.